 s/pores came about from the discussions among recently-returned Singaporean academics in 2007, none of whom were trained as specialists of Singapore as such.
 They were keen to be ‘home scholars’, defined by Thai historian Thongchai Winichakul as those whose works are read, debated, and become, in a sustained manner, part of the scholarly discourse and cultural politics of their home country.

-Conversations with like-minded friends, including those already pushing in new directions, were consolidated into an electronic journal for the relative freedom from financial outlay and from distribution challenges that the medium provides.
+Conversations in 2007 with like-minded friends, including those already pushing in new directions, were consolidated into an electronic journal, then a fairly novel medium, principally for the relative freedom from financial outlay and from distribution challenges that producing the conventional publication entailed.

 In alphabetical order: